MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/insider/deploy/preference.md

 ms.collection: Ent_O365
 ms.custom: Microsoft_365_Insider
 recommendations: false
-description: "Provides steps for Office admins to use a preference to select the Microsoft 365 Insider channel for their Mac users."
+description: "Provides steps for admins to use a preference to select the Microsoft 365 Insider channel for their Mac users."
 ---

 # Provide Mac users with Microsoft 365 Insider by using a preference